flagshipcompany/shopify-app-public/README.md

 ![Main Menu](img/main_menu.png)

 * **Pending Orders**
-Allows you to complete orders using SmartShip and dispatch them.
+Allows you to complete orders using Flagship and dispatch them.
 * **Prepared Orders**
-Allows you to view dispatched shipments, request documents and view the shipment overview (done on the SmartShip site).
+Allows you to view dispatched shipments, request documents and view the shipment overview (done on the Flagship site).
 * **Pickups**
 Allows you to schedule pickups for dispatched shipments, view pickups and cancel scheduled pickups.
 * **Settings**
-Change app settings that modify quoting and shipment options when dispatching using SmartShip.
+Change app settings that modify quoting and shipment options when dispatching using Flagship.

 ### Flagship for Shopify App Settings

 * **Services**
-Checkboxes consisting of the courier services that SmartShip offers, and a list of the various services types that the couriers will offer.
+Checkboxes consisting of the courier services that Flagship offers, and a list of the various services types that the couriers will offer.
 You can use these checkboxes to show or hide certain couriers or services so that they will not appear in the *shipping method* menu at checkout.

 * **Packaging**
 Allows you to set a weight limit split on individual boxes in orders, meaning that if you have an order which would exceed the weight that you provided, the app adds an extra box during the quoting and dispatch processes.